joinpursuit/Pursuit-Core-DSA/lessons/Trees/web/Intro to trees and BST.md

 **Exercise**: Talk to your classmates about real world examples that could be represented by trees.
 Anything with branching possibilities? or hierarchy?

 There are many types of trees each with their unique quirks and purposes.
 These are some:

 * General Purpose Tree
 * Binary Tree
-  * Binary Search Tree
+  * Binary Search Tree (a.k.a BST)
-  * AVL tree
+  * AVL tree (Self Balancing BST)
 * N-ary Tree

 From here, today we will focus on the Binary and Binary search trees.